tdrminglin/ComfyUI-SCAIL-AudioReactive_armlen/README.md

 ### Scale-Aware Movement
 Movements are normalized based on the character's torso length.
 A small character in the background will perform smaller absolute movements than a character in the foreground, maintaining correct perspective and preventing characters from colliding.

+### AIST++ Data Processing
+The AIST++ dance data is converted from COCO 17-keypoint format to OpenPose 18-keypoint format for SCAIL compatibility.
+Chunks are cut at velocity minimums (natural pauses in movement) rather than fixed intervals to preserve move integrity.
+Energy tagging uses velocity + acceleration metrics, calculated per-genre to account for style differences (krump is naturally higher energy than house).

 ## Credits

 - SCAIL: [zai-org/SCAIL](https://github.com/zai-org/SCAIL)